jennisa1/freeCodeCamp-Projects/Cat Photo Album app/My Reference.md

    <h1> Creating Folder </h1>
    <p>
      Open main folder and type in file name with a '/' at end.
 Press enter.
+     Write placeholder file name (i.e. test).
+Then jump down.
 This will indicate this is a FOLDER and not a DOCUMENT. #mindblown
   </p>
   <h3>
    To insert an image in folder: </h3>